YukiyamaShizuka/SPONSOR/Signal_X86_Hardware_Sponsorship_Request.md

 **Signal** is not built on C, C++, or LLVM — it begins at the machine level:
 page-based memory control, scalar/vector loop execution, and fully observable instruction traces.
-It is transparent by design, with the goal of eliminating runtime ambiguity and dismantling the very notion of the “black box” in system execution.
+It is transparent by design, eliminating runtime ambiguity and dismantling the very notion of the “black box” in system execution.

-**SapClarify** builds on this by embedding computable AI logic directly into the system kernel,
+**SapClarify** embeds computable AI logic directly into the system kernel,
-allowing all runtime agents to remain observable, reactive, and introspective — without opaque calls or hidden inference layers.
+keeping all runtime agents observable, reactive, and introspective — without opaque calls or hidden inference layers.

 **Tree** is the architectural expression of this vision —
-an operating system structure born from a language that does not hide,
+an operating-system structure born from a language that does not hide,
 and an AI runtime that does not guess.

-Together, they form a fully deterministic, inspectable, and scalable foundation for system evolution.
+Together they form a fully deterministic, inspectable, and scalable foundation for system evolution.
 But this degree of determinism cannot be simulated in the cloud or approximated in VMs.
 The hardware I request isn’t high-end for prestige — it’s required to mirror the timing, trace latency,
 and architectural behavior of the Signal VM at its lowest level.